 For a country-wide perspective, our data indicates that 27% of all drivers in the U.S. have violations.

 Save on car insurance with Jerry

-No matter where you live or what kind of drivers you encounter on your travels, Jerry can save you money on car insurance.
+No matter where you live or what kind of drivers you encounter on your travels,

 The free app quotes from up to 50 different insurance companies for you in under a minute, without any long forms to fill out.